Advanced Setup

 You’re manually tracking each operation in your agent workflow, including individual LLM calls and tool executions.

 Why this is complex: You must manually track every operation, manage execution IDs, and handle session lifecycle.
-The @tracing
+The @tracing decorator does all this automatically.

 Migration to simplified approach